John Norton, 5th Baron Grantley: Early life

 Norton was born in Florence, Italy, the son of Thomas Norton, 4th Baron Grantley and his wife, Maria, née Federigo, and a grandson of Caroline Norton, the writer.
 He was educated at Highgate School from 1867 until 1869, and then at Harrow School and the University of Dresden.
 He inherited his father's title in 1877 and was at some time a captain in the Middlesex Yeomanry.

 Estates

 Grantley was a Fellow of the Society of Antiquaries of London, the Royal Numismatic Society and the British Numismatic Society.
 His country seats were Weeke Manor in Winchester and Markenfield Hall in Ripon.
 He also owned Elton Manor in Nottinghamshire for a time, but seems hardly to have lived there.
 He purchased the Red Rice estate in 1913.

 Family

-In 1879, Grantley married Katharine Buckner Norton, née McVickar (died 1897), the former wife of his cousin, Charles Grantley Campbell Norton.
-She was the daughter of Commodore William Henry McVickar, US Navy, of New York.
-They had six children.
+In 1879, Grantley caused a scandal when he married Katharine Buckner Norton, the daughter of Commodore William Henry McVickar, US Navy, of New York.

+When they met, Katharine was married to Grantley's cousin Major Charles Grantley Campbell Norton; but after she became pregnant with Grantley's child, the marriage was annulled, and Grantley married her on 5 November 1879, five days before their daughter Joan was born.
+Despite her scandalous introduction to British society, Katharine went on to become a successful London hostess.